SAP-archive/teched2020-DEV161/exercises/ex1/README.md

     <br><br>![](images/2020-10_BAS_Launched_.jpg)<br><br>

-    >Tip: If you want to go back to the dev space manager page, using the bookmark you made a few steps back or by removing the URL part after its *index.html*, and clicking [ENTER].
+    >Tip: If you want to go back to the dev space manager page, use the bookmark you saved a few steps back or remove the URL part after its *index.html*, and click [ENTER].

 ## Exercise 1.4 - Preparations for the next exercises

+After completing these steps you will upload to SAP Business Application Studio several files that you'll need later in this session.

 9. Click *Open Workspace*.
     <br><br>![](images/2020-10_BAS_Open_Workspace_.jpg)<br><br>